LooperShowcase/adv2Project/steps.md

 ###### Inside each child div add

 - <h1> with the color name same for the red (look at the code below)
-- Add <P> with the class="score" and id="blueScore"/"redScore" and write the number 0 between the <p>
+- Add p-tag with the class="score" and id="blueScore"/"redScore" and write the number 0 between the p-tag

 ```html
 <div class="container">